TQBio/scMelody/README.md

 ## 5 Visualization of the co-association matrix

 Using UMAP and hierarchical clustering for visualization.
 Here, the co-association matrix obtained by scMelody for real data GSE87197 is provided as a in Demo_data file.
-Load the corresponding functions in "results_analysis.txt" in R.
+Load the corresponding functions in "Visualization.r" in R environment.

 Using the co-association matrix for real GSE87197 as an example.